 The first stage witnesses the stereotypical representation of Nature, which includes metaphors like Arcadia, Eden, virgin land, miasmal swamp, savage, and wilderness.
-The authors, in particular, romance with Nature and compose romantic songs and lyrics.
-The description of heaths, meadows, and mountains adds sublimity to the literature culminating in pantheism, a gateway to ecospirituality, which is a more profound realisation of connectedness.
+The authors, in particular, romance with Nature resulting in fanciful songs and lyrics.
+The description of heaths, meadows, and mountains adds sublimity to the literature culminating in pantheism, a gateway to ecospirituality, which is a deeper realisation of the connectedness.
 The pastoral artists do not talk of conservation.
 They are satisfied with the description of Nature with rich images.
-The radical approach is missing in them; therefore, the importance is also relegated to drawing room discussion.
+The radical approach is missing in them, therefore, the importance is also relegated to drawing room discussion.
 In Indian aesthetics, according to K. Krishnamoorthy, excursion in Nature is a part of eighteen types of Beauty as listed by the Sanskrit theorists (Krishnamoorthy 1985:5).
-According to them, 'garden excursion' is analogous to an aesthetic excursion, which dethrones rationality.
-This may be considered one of the reasons behind the non-radical attitude of pastoral artists.
+According to them, 'garden excursion', is analogous to aesthetic excursion, which dethrones rationality.
+This may be considered as one of the reasons behind the non radical attitude of the pastoral artists.

-Greg Garrard, in his book Ecocriticism, refers to Terry Gifford's three kinds of pastoral: Classical pastoral, Romantic pastoral, and American pastoral.
+Greg Garrard in his book entitled, Ecocriticsm, referes to Terry Gifford's three kinds of pastoral: Classical pastoral, Romantic pastoral and American pastoral.
 The classical pastoral deals with rural escape or repose.
 This used to be one of the dominant themes in the poetry of Theocritus in the Hellenistic period (316 - 260 BC).
-The Idylls of Theocritus display a dichotomy between the city and the country.
-The city is frenetic and corrupt, whereas the country is peaceful and ideal.
-This note of contrast is evident in Virgil's Eclogues.
-According to Garrard, the sense of pastoral is " a pejorative term for an evasive or mendacious depiction of rural life" (Garrard 2012: 43).
-It is chiefly because pastoral artists escape the miseries of realities.
+The Idylls of Theocritus display a dichotomy between the city and country.
+The city is frenetic and corrupt whereas the country is peaceful and ideal.
+This note of contrast has been alluded by Virgil too in Eclogues.
+According to Garrard, the sense of pastoral is " a pejorative term for an evasive or mendacious depiction of rural life" (Gerrard 2012: 43).
+It is chiefly because the pastoral artists escape the miseries of realities.

-The romantic pastoral includes the lake district poets, who argue that nearness to Nature has an enlightening effect on the human mind.
+The romantic pastoral includes the lake district poets, who argue that nearness to Nature has an enlightenening effect on human mind.
 It teaches us the essential values of existence and elevates one's consciousness from the mundane to the transcendental.
 It is more of an admiration of the sublimity of Nature.
-Like the Classical writers, the Romantics do not represent an endangered vision of the earth.
-However, we have to remember here the decisive shift from the country to the city in the wake of the industrial revolution in 1760 resulted in an acute longing for Nature.
-Rapid urbanisation stimulated a fondness for meadows and mountains.
-Economic dependence on animals and meadows of the earlier decades is now replaced by reliance on machines.
+The Romantics, like the Classical writers, do not represent an endangered vision of earth.
+However, we have to remember here the decisive shift from the country to the city in the wake of the insdustrial revolution in 1760, resulted in an acute longing for Nature.
+The rapid urbanisation stimulated a fondness for meadows and mountains.
+Economic dependence on animals and meadows of the earlier decades is now replaced by dependence on machines.
 This urban isolation creates a sense of alienation and sadness among the writers of the Romantic period: